Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

   Aarock: Berserkers are rare but The chance that a Berserker is born increase 20 fold when a Cybervator has a child with a citizen which is why marriages between the two is prohibited.

-  Max: Are you saying?
-Noo no no I don't believe you no I refuse to believe you

   Aarock/Airiona: Berserkers are cybervators that do not need to meditate in order to hyperlink with a cyber.beast. which makes them dangrous so they're killed. this is a secret known only by the highest ranked cybervators

   Aarock: This is the world Airiona and I are fighting to fix.
 We need your help to do.
 You're the only one who can.
 Once this is all over will free every not just the Cybervators.
 I promise.

+  Airiona: This is not how the world was supposed to be My fathers was never supposed to die

-  Airiona (jumps down whispers): I'll take it from here Aarock You see it wasn't just any cyber.beast that killed your parents it was you.
+  Airiona: I'll take it from here Aarock You see it wasn't just any cyber.beast that killed your parents it was you.
 That's right.
-Max you killed your father
+Max you killed your father.
+You killed--

-  Max: Noooooo!
-Noooooooo!
+    Max(looking down): Your father...

+    Max(looking back up):This is my fault!?

   Airiona: Whats wrong Max?
 Ha ha ha, You're not the Idol you thought you were are you

-  Airiona goes to remove the restraint of the distraught Max
+  Max(Cries): I'm sorry Airiona none of this is your fault

+  Airiona: Emotions don't work on me Max.
+That's why I've always looked up to you.
+You were different from everyone.
+That's why I liked you.
+Growing up I never really cared about anyone.
+Then I meet you.
+At first I couldn't understand why.
+The more I watched the more I came to realize you and I are the same...
+Well, at least we were the same.
+When you became a cybervator you changed.
+Every time you fought I saw a part of you I've never seen before.

+  Max: you've spent so much time ignoring fearing, emotions.
+You've failed to realize what they have made you become.
+Look around you and tell Airiona does any of this make any logical sense.

+  Airiona: I. Don't.
+Care!

+  Airiona: Fight me then.
+If you want to save these cybervators you care so deeply about, fight me hard as you can.

+After realizing his fault in the situation While fighting spike max tells him that it is him he should is angry at that his hate should be pointed at him rather than the world.

-  Tomasina: don't listen to him he's lying
+  Tomasina: don't listen.
+She, she's lying

   Jax and company tries to intervene but Aarock and/or Airionas Cyber.Beast comes in to protect him